bus-stop/Termination/README.md

-# PlatformIO IDE Terminal
+# Termination
-A terminal package for Atom, complete with themes, API and more for [PlatformIO IDE](http://platformio.org/#!/platformio-ide).
+A terminal package for Atom, complete with themes, API and more.
+Forked from platformio-ide-terminal.

+`terminal-plus` was a much-loved Atom terminal program but its maintenance has slowed down and bugs remain unfixed... `termination` is here to give you an almost-identical tool that is being actively developed!

+##### !!BETA-STAGE!!

 ![demo](https://github.com/jeremyramin/terminal-plus/raw/master/resources/demo.gif)